zikuicai/zikuicai.github.io/_posts/2017-12-28-back-propagation.md

 STEP 1: Use BP1 to get the error of the output layer which (nth)

-STEP 2: Use BP3 to get delta
+STEP 2: Use BP3 to get \nabla w

+STEP 3: Use BP4 to get \nabla b

+STEP 4: Use BP2 to get the error of (n-1)th layer

+STEP 5: Return to STEP 2

 Here is the python code:
 ---